Van Halen: Contract riders

 The complex technical demands of a Van Halen tour ultimately had a notable side-effect on modern pop music tours, especially via the concert's technical contract rider.
 The band used contract riders to verify the venue's power availability, security, structural and weight distribution details.
 Their riders specified that a bowl of M&M's candies was to be placed in their dressing room and, separately, in a different area of the contract, that all of the brown M&M's were to be removed.
-According to both manager Noel Monk and Roth, this was listed in the technical portion of the contract not because the band wanted to make capricious demands of the venue location, but rather as a test to see if the electrical, structural, security, and safety requirements in the rider had been thoroughly observed.
+According to manager Noel Monk and Roth, this was listed in the technical portion of the contract as a test to see if the electrical, structural, security, and safety requirements in the rider had been thoroughly observed.
+If the bowl, without brown M&Ms was present, then the band, management and crew would assume the other, more legitimate concerns in the technical rider were fulfilled; conversely, if the bowl was missing, or brown M&M's were present, then management could have their crew or the venue inspect the work, redo it or even cancel the night's production at the venue's expense.
+However, different groups are responsible for each aspect of show production, so these are not necessarily related.
+The band's rider became well known as a running joke used by the band and venues for publicity.

-If the bowl, without brown M&Ms was present, then the band, management and crew could safely assume the other, more legitimate concerns in the technical rider were fulfilled; conversely, if the bowl was missing, or brown M&M's were present, then Van Halen management would be within their rights to have their crew or the venue inspect the work, redo it or even cancel the night's production at the venue's expense.
-In one notable incident, officials at what is now Colorado State University Pueblo refused to honor the request, leading the band to go on a rampage that involved throwing food all over a dining area as well as "unmentionable" acts in a nearby restroom.
+In one 1980 incident, contracted caterers at what is now Colorado State University Pueblo refused to honor the request, leading the band to go on a rampage that involved throwing food all over a dining area as well as "unmentionable" acts in a nearby restroom.
 However, even more damage was caused to the basketball floor in the gymnasium due to the weight of the stage brought in.

 Musical style

 Van Halen's musical style has been described as hard rock, heavy metal, AOR, pop rock, and glam metal.
 The band's early material has been described as a "party-ready pop metal sound" spearheaded by David Lee Roth's "over-the-top" vocal style, while their later material has been described as "milder" and "more accessible".

+The band's music was considered to be ahead of its time.
+Despite forming and releasing their debut album during the 1970s, Loudwire stated that the band's music exhibited the "attitude, aesthetic and charisma of the '80s."
+The publication stated the opinion that they were among the "Big Four" bands of '80s rock, along with Guns N' Roses, Mötley Crüe and Def Leppard.